kyhau/docker-notebook/docker-orchestration.md

 # When run on the master, list all the service processes running in a swarm
 docker service ps

-# Create a service called 'my_api' that contains three replicas from a service image called MYAPI:
-docker service create --name my_api --replicas 3 MYAPI
+docker service create [OPTIONS] IMAGE [COMMAND] [ARG...]

-# Create a service called 'my_api' as if it is being run on the manager node based on a locally installed image
+# Create a service called 'my_api_service' as if it is being run on the manager node based on a locally installed
-# called 'httpd'.
+# image called MYAPI_IMAGE.
+docker service create --name my_api_service MYAPI_IMAGE

+# Create a service called 'my_api_service' that contains three replicas from a service image called MYAPI_IMAGE
-docker service create --name my_api httpd
+docker service create --name my_api_service --replicas 3 MYAPI_IMAGE

-# Scale the number of replicas in your swarm to FIVE once the cluster is already running
+# Scale the number of replicas in your swarm to 5 once the cluster is already running
 # The 'scale' option allows you to indicate the service to scale along with the number of replicas to scale to.
 docker service scale [SERVICE_NAME]=5

-# Scale your service, called 'my_api', from whatever its current replica count is to TEN replicas in the cluster
+# Scale your service (my_api_service) from whatever its current replica count is to 10 replicas in the cluster
-docker service scale my_api=10
+docker service scale my_api_service=10

 # Roll back to the previous version of a service
 docker service update --rollback [SERVICE_NAME]